iamgodot/godot-blog/content/posts/my-neovim-revamp.md

 It has pickers, sorters and previewers.
 So you can find files, do live grep, and search through nearly everything such as help documents, git commits and command history.
 Just imagine away.

-BTW, this could become a test for your keymap design skill.
-Personally I tried my best to make use of all the leader key combinations.
+BTW, this could become a test for your keymapping design skill.
+I tried my best to figure out proper leader key combinations.

 ### LSP support

-This outght to be the most complex part, so I'll try to make the best sense of it and explain logically.
+This ought to be the most complex part, so I'll try to make the best sense of it and explain logically.

 First thing to know is LSP requires both client and server, in order to provide code functions like auto-completion.
 Neovim already has builtin LSP client so we just need to install servers(for our languages) and configure properly.